hashicorp/terraform-provider-azurerm/website/docs/r/iothub.html.markdown

 * `shared_access_policy` - One or more `shared_access_policy` blocks as defined below.

+* `event_hub_[events|operations]_endpoint` -  The EventHub compatible endpoint for either the events or operational data (in conjunction with the path and share access policy, can be used to build a connection string)

+* `event_hub_[events|operations]_path` -  The EventHub compatible path for either the events or operational data (in conjunction with the endpoint and share access policy, can be used to build a connection string).

 ---

 A `shared access policy` block contains the following: